reefland/ansible-k3s-argocd-renovate/README.md

 * You should read it. :)
 * A tweaked multi-node Kubernetes cluster based on K3s (no docker used)
 * You will need to setup an Ansible inventory file in a defined way
-* You will need to create a dedicated repository for ArgoCD, ideally a private Github repository (free)
+* You will need to create a dedicated repository for ArgoCD, ideally a private GitHub repository (free)
 * **ArgoCD** will require Ansible secrets set for repository URL, Access Token, etc.
 * Ansible will render all initial application manifest files and commit them to Git repository
 * **ArgoCD** will see remaining missing applications and deploy them as defined